Virtual Book Launch: Rivers of Power

 Context of the book:

 Rivers of Power offers both a rich historical overview and future-forward approach.
 How will environmental issues like flooding and sea-level rise affect the way we inhabit an increasingly uninhabitable planet—and what opportunities for innovative collaboration and problem-solving will they present?
-Don’t miss your chance to be part of the conversation, as Laurence C. Smith describes his experience in capturing stories of fish conservation, climate change resilience and sustainable fisheries practices of communities around the Mekong river basin.
+Laurence C. Smith described his experience in capturing stories of fish conservation, climate change resilience and sustainable fisheries practices of communities around the Mekong river basin.

 About Laurence C. Smith: